Critical Care Medicine Fellowship Clinical Training

 Rotation Supervisor: Radu Postelnicu, MD

-Nocturnal ICU is a 2-week elective in the Bellevue Medical ICU at night (7pm-7am) designed to provide the fellow with increased autonomy and independence in caring for critically ill patients.
-Night time affords increased responsibilities, decreased hospital staffing, and more opportunity to engage in clinical decision-making, patient work-up, and procedures.
+Nocturnal ICU is a two-week elective in the Bellevue medical ICU at night, 7:00PM to 7:00AM, designed to provide the fellow with increased autonomy and independence in caring for critically ill patients.
+Nighttime affords increased responsibilities, decreased hospital staffing, and more opportunity to engage in clinical decision-making, patient work-up, and procedures.
 Developing these skills will be advantageous to becoming a confident intensivist after fellowship graduation, as well as those fellows looking to grow their independent practice caring for critically ill patients.
 Fellows complete a total of 8 nights over 14 days.
-There is a 24-7 in-house intensivist who will supervise all aspects of the rotation and provide education in real-time.
+There is a 24/7 in-house intensivist who will supervise all aspects of the rotation and provide education in real time.

 Many other electives can be crafted/developed depending on the interests of the individual fellow.